-We are happy to present the 2017 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
-Once again, the District successfully protected the residents of Sacramento and Yolo counties against mosquitoes, West Nile virus (WNV) and other threats to public health using a comprehensive Integrated Pest Management (IPM) approach.
+We are pleased to present the 2018 Annual Report for the Sacramento-Yolo Mosquito and Vector Control District.
+We are happy that once again the District was able to successfully protect our community and the residents we serve against mosquitoes, West Nile virus (WNV) and other threats to public health.
 This report describes the work performed by the District.

-In 2017, prevention of West Nile virus and other diseases transmitted by mosquitoes as well as protecting public health continued to be the main goals for our District.
-We know WNV is well established in our two counties and this year many dead birds and mosquito samples tested positive for the disease throughout the area.
-Our District responded by implementing our successful IPM plan developed in coordination with the California Department of Public Health.
-To kick off the season, the District's public information and outreach campaign disseminated mosquito prevention messages to all residents and encouraged public participation in reporting dead birds, neglected pools and urged all residents to use an effective mosquito repellent as a protective measure.
-Our laboratory continued to collect dead birds and monitor mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with West Nile virus.
-When the disease was found at levels that posed a threat, the District responded by conducting ground spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to the public.
-Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to the various service requests by the public.
+The 2018 season was a very intense one for West Nile virus as many mosquitoes and birds tested positive for the virus.
+Initially, most activity was concentrated throughout different neighborhoods in Elk Grove and by the middle of July activity intensified in the Pocket and other areas within the City of Sacramento.
+As a result of the increased and ongoing activity, our District responded by implementing our successful IPM plan developed in coordination with the California Department of Public Health.

+Throughout the year, the District's public information and outreach campaign disseminated messages on the importance of preventing mosquitoes and public cooperation for preventing mosquito breeding sits at home.
+A significant project was the re-design of the website as well as responding in real time by attending a variety of community events in areas with high WNV activity.
+Our laboratory and surveillance program worked diligently collecting dead birds and monitoring mosquito activity by trapping, sorting and testing mosquito samples to see if they were infected with West Nile virus.
+When the disease was found at levels that posed a threat, the District responded by conducting ground and aerial spraying as needed to quickly and effectively decrease the abundance of infected adult mosquitoes that could pose a threat to the public.
+Our field technicians spent much of their time inspecting various sources where mosquitoes breed and responding to service requests by the public.
 Our "catch basin/storm drain" program continued monitoring and treating the many thousands of basins that routinely produce mosquitoes in urban areas.
 Our successful mosquitofish program offered a non-pesticide solution to mosquito problems in various urban, rural and agricultural areas.
-Lastly, our Ecological Management department collaborated closely with various entities to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.
-The addition of new technology such as the use the Unmanned Aerial Systems continued to be implemented.
-Staff participated in multiple drone trials ranging from aerial imagery to underwater larval detection in various sources.
-It is anticipated that this program will continue to significantly grow in the years to come.
+Our Ecological Management department led the state in the use of Unmanned Aerial Systems.
+This new technology allows for a variety of drone trials, topographic modeling and imagery.
+The department also collaborated closely with various entities to implement sound water management practices that reduce mosquito populations decreasing the need for pesticide applications.